Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 effect in the % screen.

-If you are using an artefact that suppresses spellcasting (the -Cast flag), none of your permanent enchantments will function at all.
+If you are using an artefact that suppresses spellcasting (the -Cast flag), or if you are brainless, none of your permanent enchantments will function at all.

 To end one such enchantment, cast the spell again.
 This costs no MP, but takes a turn, and you must be able to cast spells (not berserk,